virage81/Study/Computer System Architecture.md

 3. No, you don't need to become a computer system architect.
 However, it is important to understand the functions of the major units of a computer system and how they work together.
 4. Computer system architect perform the functions of inputting, storing, processing, controlling, and outputting.
-5. Analog computers and Digital computers.
+5. I know Analog, Digital and Hybrid computers.
 6. They operate on the basis of an analogy to the process that is being studied.
 For example, a voltage may be used to represent other physical quantities such as speed, temperature, or pressure.
 7. Digital computers are use numbers to simulate on-going, or real-time processes.
-8. Digital computers, as contrasted with analog computers, deal with discrete rather than continuous quantities.
-They count rather than measure.
-They use numbers instead of analogous physical quantities.
+8. Analog computers use physical quantities for performing functions, Digital computers use digital numbers.
+Because of this, digital computers count rather than analog computers

 ## Text